Accounting and Bookkeeping Basics and Notes

 If these basics click, the rest of bookkeeping gets dramatically easier.
 You’ll understand why transactions go where they do, how accounts interact with each other, and what rules actually matter versus what’s just noise.
 The articles below are meant to be read together, not in isolation — they form the underlying logic that keeps books clean, reconcilable, and usable long after the novelty of “just connecting the bank feed” wears off.

-The Easiest Way to Understand Debits and Credits
+Easiest Way to Understand Debits and Credits

-Clean Books for Freelancers: The Classification Rules That Actually Matter
+Clean Books for Freelancers: The Classification Rules that Actually Matter

 The Balance Sheet for Normal Humans